-There’s no problem that technology can’t solve, it seems, even if those problems are of the classic PEBKAC (Problem Exists Between Keyboard And Chair) end-user variety.
-PEBKAC problems require a delicate touch, but when diplomacy fails, sometimes, you’ve just got to satisfy yourself with some good old fashioned revenge, best served cold.
+There’s no problem that technology can’t solve it seems even if those problems are of the classic PEBKAC (Problem Exists Between Keyboard And Chair) end-user variety.
+PEBKAC problems require a delicate touch but when diplomacy fails sometimes you’ve just got to satisfy yourself with some good old fashioned revenge best served cold.
 Take for example the BSODomizer which we stumbled across on Gizmodo this morning.
 It’s a small dongle that sits between a VGA port and the monitor cord and inserts random blue screens into a user’s display.
 This priceless fun can be yours for just $US79!!

-The classic prank, and one that, even given other office workers are generally more tech-savvy these days, is even easier to engage in.
+The classic prank and one that even given other office workers are generally more tech-savvy these days is even easier to engage in.
 Got an office full of wireless keyboards?
-A little simple USB dongle switching can have you typing for your colleagues with ease, while they scratch their heads in confusion.
+A little simple USB dongle switching can have you typing for your colleagues with ease while they scratch their heads in confusion.
 A mass switchout of recievers could be enough for an entire afternoon off.

-If you’re still in a wired keyboard world, it’s easy to plug your own wireless mouse or keyboard into someone else’s system -- the USB ports at the back of a desktop are ideal for this -- and then engage in a little friendly input war.
+If you’re still in a wired keyboard world it’s easy to plug your own wireless mouse or keyboard into someone else’s system — the USB ports at the back of a desktop are ideal for this — and then engage in a little friendly input war.

-Speaking of input devices, there’s the optical mouse.
-Most offices have plenty of optical mice, and plenty of Blu-Tack.
+Speaking of input devices there’s the optical mouse.
+Most offices have plenty of optical mice and plenty of Blu-Tack.
 In

-order to glide properly, the optical sensor in most mice is slightly
+order to glide properly the optical sensor in most mice is slightly

 recessed… and just the perfect size for a custom moulded blob of

 blu-tack.
-Small enough to hide without stopping the mouse from moving across a desk,
+Small enough to hide without stopping the mouse from moving across a desk

-Gluing up USB ports is, admittedly a teeny-tiny bit destructive, but then it’s worth mentioning as it’s apparently normal operational procedure for some companies wanting to limit use of flash drives and iPods on company USB ports.
-A gunged up port is pretty basic security, but it’s also within the remit of a good prank.
-If you do actually want to get fired, distract your suspect for just a few seconds before smearing superglue in the relevant port.
-Not only will it get locked up -- it’ll also take rather permanent ownership of anything plugged into it.#4: Czech, Mate -- AKA Surrendering to the French.
+Gluing up USB ports is admittedly a teeny-tiny bit destructive but then it’s worth mentioning as it’s apparently normal operational procedure for some companies wanting to limit use of flash drives and iPods on company USB ports.
+A gunged up port is pretty basic security but it’s also within the remit of a good prank.
+If you do actually want to get fired distract your suspect for just a few seconds before smearing superglue in the relevant port.
+Not only will it get locked up — it’ll also take rather permanent ownership of anything plugged into it.

-If you’re stuck next to someone who checks their email obsessively, and clicks like a 21st Century Pavlov’s Dog whenever they hear the familiar chime (or whoosh) of incoming mail, this subtle little trick might just cure them of their mania… or send them over the edge.
+If you’re stuck next to someone who checks their email obsessively and clicks like a 21st Century Pavlov’s Dog whenever they hear the familiar chime (or whoosh) of incoming mail this subtle little trick might just cure them of their mania… or send them over the edge.

 Change every single other system sound to whatever their incoming mail sound happens to be.
-This way, every time there’s a system event, they’ll go to their inbox… and find nothing.
-Even better, when there’s a critical system error, they’ll be notified of it… but it’ll sound like mail was coming in at that exact moment, and they won’t be able to access it at all, and when their system reboots, the mail will be “missing”.
-Be sure to casually lean over and ask if their email is working fine today, as “you’ve heard IT is having problems with it”.
-Within a couple of days, they’ll go from slobbering like Pavlov’s Dog to just plain howling at the moon.
+This way every time there’s a system event they’ll go to their inbox… and find nothing.
+Even better when there’s a critical system error they’ll be notified of it… but it’ll sound like mail was coming in at that exact moment and they won’t be able to access it at all and when their system reboots the mail will be “missing”.
+Be sure to casually lean over and ask if their email is working fine today as “you’ve heard IT is having problems with it”.
+Within a couple of days they’ll go from slobbering like Pavlov’s Dog to just plain howling at the moon.

-That’s really just a start -- we haven’t even delved into the world of RickRolling, Goatse, TubGirl or the like (most of which would or should get you fired).
+That’s really just a start — we haven’t even delved into the world of RickRolling Goatse TubGirl or the like (most of which would or should get you fired).
 What’s the best IT-related prank you’ve ever hit or been hit by?